 I love ajiaco, it’s one of the best foods in Colombia, I think.

 Parque de las Luces

 Also known as Plaza Cisneros, the Park of Lights is another one of Medellin’s innovative public spaces.

 It is located directly across from the government administrative center of Alpujarra, and was once a crime infested and dangerous part of town, rampant with drug use and prostitution as soon as darkness fell.

 The government decided to turn the lights on literally by installing tons of artistic light towers that light up and change colors throughout the night.

 While the effect is obviously best enjoyed at night, it’s still a cool place to walk through during the daytime.

 Colombians LOVE soccer.
 Well, I guess pretty much everyone loves soccer except for us Americans.

-Attending a raucous game at the stadium is an unforgettable experience as you see the fans giving it everything they’ve got for 90-minutes while players run back and forth across the field and almost nothing happens (but that’s soccer for you, ha).
+Attending a raucous game at the stadium is an unforgettable experience as you see the fans giving it everything they’ve got for 90-minutes while players run back and forth across the field passing the ball and almost nothing happens (but that’s soccer for you, ha).

 There are two teams in Medellin, Atletico Nacional or DIM (just known as Medellin).
 The teams are rivals, so you’re either a fan of one or the other.